ms/buildtogether.tech/teams/index.md

 allow groups to coordinate more effectively, but the groups themselves stay the same size.

-Teams of three to five are most effective, at least for student projects.
+Teams of three to five provide a good balance between skills and accountability.
 A team of two may not have enough breadth and background to tackle a large piece of work; more importantly, one or the other person is likely to take a dominant role.
 If you put six people in a team, on the other hand, you may not be able to divide up the work in a way that will keep everyone engaged and busy.
-Teams that size also increase the odds that at least one member will be a hitchhiker.
+Teams that size or larger also increase the odds that at least one member will be a hitchhiker, and make scheduling meetings much more difficult.

-Research also shows that teams formed by instructors work better than self-selected teams.
-Students typically complain about this, sometimes
-vehemently: they want to work with their friends, they don't want to be slowed down by teammates who are slower or less dedicated than they are, their part-time job or family care responsibilities limit when they can take part in meetings, and so on.
+Many students prefer to select their teammates, and students with high grades tend to want teammates with a similar profile.  <cite>Post2020</cite> found that matching students by grade led to a small improvement in outcomes, with a larger impact on team grades than on individual ones.
+The same study found that members of self-selected teams were more likely to already have friends on their team, but that this was *negatively* correlated with outcomes (possibly because people are less willing to hold friends accountable for missed work).

+One surprising finding is that having students with a range of grades in the same team either has no effect or improves outcomes *for everyone*
-Good instructors will ignore all of these objections except the last one.
-If students are allowed to form their own groups, they tend to clump together by ability.
-It's easy to see how this hurts teams of weak students: they are less likely to be able to fill in the gaps in one another's knowledge.
-However, it also hurts teams of stronger students.
-The best way to learn something is to explain it to someone else; bringing a weaker teammate up to speed will usually do more for your grade than spending those same hours hacking or reading.
+<cite>Mosher2013,Donovan2018,Farland2019,Auvinen2020</cite>.
+It's easy to see
+how this benefits teams of weak students: they are likely to get coaching from their stronger teammates.
+One theory for why it also helps stronger students is that the best way to learn something is to explain it to someone else; bringing a weaker teammate up to speed will usually do more for your grade than spending those same hours hacking or reading.

-In addition, teams of strong students are more likely to use a divide and conquer strategy, effectively reducing the project to a set of parallel sub-projects handled by one person each.
+In my experience, teams of strong students are also more likely to use a divide and conquer strategy, effectively reducing the project to a set of parallel sub-projects handled by one person each.
 This may feel more efficient, but most of the benefits of working in a team are lost: there's less back-and-forth discussion of design issues, and little improvement in communication skills.
 Those may not be important to you, but if there is a final exam in your course with questions about the project work, your mark on it may depend on how much you know about your teammates' work (<span x="delivery"/>).

-There's another strong argument against self-selected teams: the pre-existing or ongoing relationships between their members make life a lot easier for hitchhikers, and a lot harder for everyone else.
-It's hard enough to tell someone they're not pulling their weight; it's a lot harder when that person is also on your volleyball team.

 The most powerful argument for instructors selecting teams, though, is, "That's how it works in the real world."
 You probably won't get to pick your colleagues